Getting started: sending your first review invitations

-There’s quite a bit you can accomplish in your first two weeks using Trustpilot Pro, and once you’re up and running, the sky’s the limit.
+There’s quite a bit you can accomplish in your first two weeks using Trustpilot, and once you’re up and running, the sky’s the limit.

 Hoping to improve your customer service?
-Having a Trustpilot profile helps you tap into your customers’ desire to share their experiences and build your brand.
+Having a business profile on Trustpilot helps you tap into your customers’ desire to share their experiences and build your brand.
 With these newfound customer sentiments at your fingertips, you can monitor key themes and spot larger trends.

 Maybe you’re focused on SEO.
-With Trustpilot Pro, you can easily add Trustboxes to strategic pages within your site to make sure your business stands out in search results.
+With Trustpilot, you can easily add Trustboxes to strategic pages within your site to make sure your business stands out in search results.

 Or perhaps you’re tackling cart abandonment.
 73.6% of Trustpilot visitors are more likely to make a purchase from a website displaying Trustpilot reviews onsite, so showcasing reviews at key points in your checkout funnel can minimize churn and improve customer LTV.